mdn/content/files/en-us/web/css/white-space-collapse/index.md

 - `discard`
   - : All white space in the element is discarded.
 - `preserve`
-  - : White space sequences and sgement break characters (characters that cause text to break onto new lines, such as line feeds) are preserved.
+  - : White space sequences and segment break characters are preserved.
 - `preserve-breaks`
-  - : White space sequences are collapsed, while segment break characters (such as line feeds) are preserved.
+  - : White space sequences are collapsed, while segment break characters are preserved.
 - `preserve-spaces`
-  - : White space sequences are preserved, while tabs and segment break characters (such as line feeds) are converted to spaces.
+  - : White space sequences are preserved, while tabs and segment break characters are converted to spaces.
 - `break-spaces`
-  - : The behavior is identical to that of `preserve`, except that:
+  - : The behavior is identical to `preserve`, except that:
     - Any sequence of preserved white space always takes up space, including at the end of the line.
     - A line-breaking opportunity exists after every preserved white space character, including between white space characters.
     - Such preserved spaces take up space and do not hang, thus affecting the box's intrinsic sizes (`min-content` size and `max-content` size).

+> **Note:** Segment break characters are characters such as line feeds that cause text to break onto new lines.

 ## Collapsing of white space